 Queensland’s coast attracts all kinds of aquatic creatures.
 Hervey Bay whale watching is famous all around the world but you need to go at the right time of year for an amazing experience.
 Seeing the Mon Repos turtles may not be as spectacular as seeing a humpback whale breach but if you love wildlife, it’s an experience you should put on your to-do list.

-Mon Repos is famous for turtles and possibly one of the best places in Queensland to see turtles.
-Mon Repos is four hours north of Brisbane and 15 minutes east of Bundaberg (home to Bundaberg Rum and the Bundie Bear).
-It’s also 10 minutes from the beautiful beachside town of Bargara.
+Mon Repos is four hours north of Brisbane and 15 minutes east of Bundaberg (home to Bundaberg Rum and the Bundy Bear).
+It’s also 10 minutes from Bargara beach.

 Mon Repos (which means My Rest) was the name of the house of a French sugar pioneer in 1884.

 South Sea Islanders later came to the area to provide much support to the sugar industry.
-Testament to this is the Rock Wall created in their honour.
+A testament to this is the Rock Wall created in their honour.

 Pioneer Australian Aviator Bert Hinkler was a Bundaberg boy.
 His very first flight in 1912 on Mon Repos Beach launched his career, which sadly ended prematurely in 1933 when he crashed trying to fly to Australia from Italy.

 Mon Repos Turtles

 Queensland is proud to be a home to many nesting marine turtles and Mon Repos is their most favoured spot.

 Many eastern beaches receive small numbers of turtles but Mon Repos Beach has the highest number of encounters per breeding season.